 Crier had been preparing to do just that—to inherit her father’s rule over the land.
 But that was before she was betrothed to Scyre Kinok, who seems to have a thousand secrets.
 That was before she discovered her father isn’t as benevolent as she thought.
 That was before she met Ayla.

 Synopsis from Goodreads

 I had such high hopes for Crier’s War.
-A sapphic, enemies to lovers fantasy… what’s not to like?
+A sapphic, enemies to lovers fantasy set in a futuristic robot-controlled planet… what’s not to like?
 But it turned out as one of my most disappointing reads of the year (yes it’s still January.
 That’s not the point).
 The problem was it was just a bit generic.
 From the ‘getting revenge on a murdered family’; to the Resistance and Ayla as the Last Hope of the Rebellion etc. Okay, now it just sounds like Star Wars – I mean, there was enough robots!

-To finish, I want to like Crier’s War so baddd but it’s a solid 3 star book.
+To finish, I want to like Crier’s War so baddd but for me it was a solid 3 star book.
 Whilst enjoyed it as something to pass time, it was a disappointing read.
-I guess I had such high expectations from the dedication, and seeing so many raving reviews, but I won’t be reading the next book.
+I guess I had such high expectations from the start, and seeing so many raving reviews, but I won’t be reading the next book.
 However, I’m really interested in what other people think of it; if you’ve read it or you think you’d not/like it based on the blurb, let me know in the comments! 🙂